arichazan/Smartlate/README.md

-# AI Text Tuner
+# Smartlate

-A Chrome extension that translates and rephrases selected text using AI providers (OpenAI, Anthropic, or DeepSeek).
+A Chrome extension for smart translation and rephrasing using AI providers (OpenAI, Anthropic, or DeepSeek).

 ## Features